Princeofthebow/FundamentalEpidemicControlLimits/readme.md

 </details>
 ---

-The folder `script_plots/` contains data processing files  and after the review process is finalised will contain sub-folders that are named after figures in the paper.
+The folder `script_plots/` contains data processing files.
+After the review process is finalised the folder will contain sub-folders that are named after figures in the paper.
 The sub-folders will include the relevant figure, the data and the code that was used to generate the figure.

-## Getting started
+## Instructions
 The specific instructions to run a computation are provided in each folder.
-Here we provide a quick start guide to run some low scale computations.
+Here we provide a general instruction and the requirements to run some low scale computations.

 The code base is written in ```C++``` and ```Matlab```.
 Specifically: